Weddings @ Bel Air

 If the date cannot be confirmed, the deposit of $500 will be refunded.
 Once the date is confirmed, your deposit is non-refundable.
 All remaining fees are due on the day of the rehearsal.

 Once the date and time are confirmed by the church, no change may be made without approval from the church.
 There is an additional charge of $200 to change the date and time.
-Please send notice of change in writing to the Wedding Coordinator for request consideration.
+Please send notice of change in writing to the Wedding Director for request consideration.

 Planning your Ceremony